chrisvdg/start-to-go/course.md

 i = 1
 ```

-This can also be done in one line
+Declaration and assigning can also be done in one line
 ```go
 const int = 1
 ```